popular guy x unpopular girl

 Honey Lemon Soda: Shoujo with a really popular guy

-(c) Ribon Magazine / Murata, Mayu
+ⓒ Ribon Magazine / Murata, Mayu

-Summary: Ishimori Uka was labeled as “stone” in middle school and was constantly bullied.
+Summary in my words: Ishimori Uka was labeled as “stone” in middle school and was constantly bullied.
 In high school she has a big goal: she wants to have friends and be more outgoing and express herself.
 With the help of Kai, Uka slowly comes out of her shell.

 Why is this on the list?

 It doesn’t get any more “popular guy, falls for unpopular girl” than this.
 Kai is loved by everyone and all the girls in his school swoon over him.
 Uka is very shy, can’t even talk properly in the beginning, and doesn’t have friends.
+If you don’t mind that the story drags in the later volumes check out Honey Lemon Soda.

 You should read if, you: